aosabook/500lines/template-engine/chapter.md

 a function call, `do_dots(x, 'y', 'z')`.
 The dot function will try the various access methods to and return the value that succeeded.

-The `do_dots` function is passed into our compiled Python function at run time, we'll see how it is implemented in just a bit.
+The `do_dots` function is passed into our compiled Python function at run time.
+We'll see how it is implemented in just a bit.

 The last clause in the `_expr_code` function handles the case that there was no pipe or dot in the input expression.
 In that case, it's just a name.
 We